WaniaKhance/WaniaKhance/README.md

 ### Hi there 👋

-- 👩 I’m Wania Khan
+- 👩 I’m Wania Khan (She/her)
 - 👀 I’m tech enthusiast and Machine Learning researcher.
-Recently completed my masters in the field of Green Networking and Cloud Computing.
+Recently completed my Masters in Green Networking and Cloud Computing.
-- 🌱 I have strong expertise in data analytics and visualization.
+- 🌱 I have strong expertise in data analytics, data visualization and data modelling.
 I have done quite many projects which I consider can help other students or data enthusiasts like me 🙂
+- :computer: I am expert in python prgramming but I also have a good grip in C++, Java and SQL.
-- 💞️ Are you interested in data science and machine learning? check out my repository.
+- 💞️ Are you interested in data science and machine learning? check out my repositories.
 - 📫 Reach out to me on my linkedin account - link given in the profile section.
-- 😄 Pronouns: She/her